joshkitt/cloud-certification/aws/aws-csaa.md

 - Will restart terminated instances
 - Will terminate and restart unhealthy instances
 - Termination policy default (scale in)
-    - Will terminate in the AZ with the most instances first
+    1. Will choose the AZ with the most instances first
-    - Will terminate the oldest launch configuration first
+    2. Will terminate the oldest launch configuration first
+    3. __Will terminate the instance that is closest to the next billing hour__
 - Scaling cooldown
     - If scaling up and down too much, modify the cooldown timer and CloudWatch alarm period that triggers the scale-in
 - Launch configuration defines instance template for the group
 - Defines min, max, and desired number of instances
 - Performs health checks on each instance